colemanbroad/cpnet3/paper.md

 # Contributions

-- Demonstration that weak centerpoint annotations alone are sufficient for training SOTA cell tracking across a broad spectrum of real data.
+- Demonstration that weak centerpoint annotations alone are sufficient for competitive cell tracking across a broad spectrum of real data.
 - Achieves best total score in ISBI CTC benchmark, and 1st place cell tracking score on four individual datasets
 - Only two obvious parameters required (includes both training and prediction)